STANG-lab/Analysis/Factor-network/Readme.md

-The metadata and R code for the research paper "Latent Factors of Language Disturbance and Relationships to Quantitative Speech Features" (Tang et al, under review)
+The metadata and R scripts for the research paper "Latent Factors of Language Disturbance and Relationships to Quantitative Speech Features" (Tang et al, under review)